This is what we had for dinner last night :: pumpkin jack-o-lanterns pancakes.

 8. Add the banana slices and triangles as desired to create the Jack-O-Lantern face.
 (Maia loved helping with this part!)

-9. When bubbles start forming and the edges of the pancake start drying out, use a spatula to flip the pancake over to continue cooking.
+9. When bubbles start forming and the edges of the pumpkin pancake start drying out, use a spatula to flip the pancake over to continue cooking.

 10. Eat your Jack-O-Lantern pancakes with butter and syrup (or whatever your family puts on pancakes).
 Yum!